Usajid/731_assign3/README.md

-This final dataframe has folliwng interesting insights:
+This final dataframe also has some interesting insights, as follows:

 **Unique Users :  54**